Chesterville, Ontario

 Chesterville is a village in the township of North Dundas, within the United Counties of Stormont, Dundas and Glengarry.
 It is located north of Morrisburg, west of Cornwall and south-east of Ottawa.
 The village is situated along the South Nation River.

 History

-Early Settlement
+Early settlement

 The land in what would become Dundas County was granted in 1784 to United Empire Loyalists, most of whom had fought with the King's Royal Regiment of New York during the American Revolution.
-Chesterville's first settlement was located along the South Nation River on Lot 18, Concession 4 of the former Winchester Township.
-The plot of land was originally granted to Marianne Duncan, the daughter of UE Loyalist Captain Richard Duncan, in 1797.
-George Hummell purchased the property from Marianne's estate in 1823.
+Chesterville's first settlement was located along the South Nation River on Lots 17 and 18, in Concession 4 of Winchester Township, which was formed in 1798 from the northern portion of Williamsburg Township.
+The plot of land was originally granted in 1797 to Maria Anne Duncan, the daughter of UE Loyalist Colonel Richard Duncan, and namesake of Mariatown.

+Chesterville pioneer George Hummel purchased the west half of the property from Maria Anne’s estate around 1822 and went about erecting a mill, while John Pliny Crysler purchased the east half of the lot.
+The loft of Hummel's homestead served as the local gathering place during the early years of the village, and political meetings were often held there.
+Much of the land Hummel initially purchased was eventually sold off to pioneering settlers, often for a low price, and the land on which the community hall currently stands was once sold by Hummel for a "single barrel of whiskey".

-In 1825, two Merkley brothers travelled down the Nation River with plans to establish a mill on land near Hummell's property.
-The Merkley brothers travelled to Waddington, New York to secure supplies for a raising bee, but on the return trip their canoe upset and both men drowned.
+Around 1825 or 1826, two Merkley brothers travelled from Williamsburg down the Nation River and established a camp with plans to build a mill on the banks of the river near Hummel's property.
+In December 1827, the Merkley brothers, Jacob (1794-1827) and Michael (1797-1827), travelled to Waddington, New York along with Solomon Sterns to secure supplies for a raising bee, but on the return trip a snowstorm blew over the St. Lawrence River and their canoe upset, drowning all three men.